The ACP program is currently paused pending funding by Congress.

 Ask for additional discounts, too.
 Many hotels will bundle the cost of your park tickets or car rental, helping you to lower what you pay overall.
 You just have to ask for the best deals.

-Travel in the off season
+Travel in the off-season

 One of the best things you can do for yourself is to plan to travel when everyone else isn’t traveling.
 It will save you money – but it also means there’s less demand for that area, and that often means fewer crowds.